 Since there is no intercooler to cool the incoming air (it’s not needed), the best way to improve air density and performance is with cooler air entering the engine directly.
 So, a cold air intake on a non-turbo engine can be helpful – especially in warmer climates.

 In either turbo or non-turbo applications, a heat shield or CAI system will provide varying degrees of benefit in some driving situations.
 For a turbo application specifically, the usefulness of the CAI system is marginal due to the turbo heating the air it receives from the intake.
-Instead, investing in an SRI and performance intercooler system is a much better plan.
+Instead, investing in a short ram intake and performance intercooler system is a much better plan.

-For the non-turbo applications, a CAI system is a worthwhile investment because the airflow path is so much more direct, and it’s the only way to help reduce intake air temps and thus increase air density which equals power.
+For the non-turbo applications, a cold air intake system is a worthwhile investment because the airflow path is so much more direct, and it’s the only way to help reduce intake air temps and thus increase air density which equals power.

 We hope this has been a helpful and educational blog and lends support as you decide the right path for you and your Mazda!
 Thanks for tuning in!

 Connect with us